jpsca/MailShake/LEGAL.md

 ## Other copyright notices

-Much of the code was based on the mail backends of Django (http://djangoproject.com).<br>
+Originally derived from the mail backends of Django (http://djangoproject.com).<br>
 The original code was BSD licensed:

     Copyright (c) Django Software Foundation and individual contributors.